webfolder/siqueira.tech/_drafts/kw/kw-basic.md

 contributors came from the University of Sao Paulo (USP).
 In particular, [Matheus Tavares](https://matheustavares.gitlab.io/) started to contribute to `kw` during his graduation, and since that he kept advancing `kw` features;
-nowadays, he is a `kw` maintainer.
+nowadays, he is one of the `kw` maintainers.

 # Our philosophy